Have your cake (or cocktail) and eat it, too: avoid holiday weight gain and enjoy your favorite treats

 Coming up with a plan for indulging might not be in the holiday spirit of fun or carefree, but it can save you from overindulging to the point of guilt, plus hep you avoid holiday weight gain.

 I like to plan my holiday indulgences around special events–holiday parties, cookie exchanges, date nights, and holidays themselves.
-Once you know about these events, you can plan for treats.
+Once you know about these events, you can plan for treats like a piping hot cup of coffee, made with keurig coffee pods!
 I like to think about what I will indulge in, and how much I am comfortable treating myself.
 You don’t have to get super specific–I don’t even like to count calories–but in general, I like to enjoy food without pushing the boundaries of feeling overly full or sick.

 And if you do overindulge, so what?!?
 There’s always tomorrow to reset your nutrition, and one night of overindulging won’t pack on the pounds.
 However, several nights will.
 So, planning for holiday treats will not only prevent this, but it will give you a chance to enjoy all your favorite holiday foods in a healthier way, mentally and physically.
 And you won’t feel deprived or guilty, because you planned for it.